czifan/TSPC.PyQt5/readme.md

 # TSPC: An Automatic Tool for Tissues Segmentation and Parameters Calculation

-Note: the current version is not yet a stable version, only preliminary testing on the window10 platform, and will continue to be improved in the future.
+Note: the current version is not yet a stable version, only preliminary testing on the window10 platform with CPU, and will continue to be improved in the future.

 ## Quick starts